volantvm/volant/README.md

 However, Volant is built to be modular, scriptable and configurable beyond those defaults, and advanced users can customize it to their own needs.

-For instance, the Kestrel agent acts as a robust PID1 and is responsible for setting up the guest environment in multiple scenarios, and also acts as a secure proxy to workloads inside network-isolated VM's over vsock, providing a frictionless path to maximum isolation.
+For instance, the Kestrel agent acts as a robust PID1 and is responsible for setting up the guest environment in multiple scenarios, and also acts as a secure proxy to workloads inside network-isolated VMs over vsock, providing a frictionless path to maximum isolation.

 If you require more fine-grained control, it is possible to override the kernel paths and the fledge artifact builder has configuration settings for using your own init.
 Refer to the documentation for more details.